Community Park Development Project

 - 2 metre wide circuit path

-- Play items including trampoline, sand digger, sculptural items, a sand pit and nature play area
+- play equipment, such as trampoline, sand digger, sculptural items, a sand pit and nature play area

-Civil works including all earthworks, paths and structures will be carried out in 2021.
+Civil works including all earthworks, paths and structures are currently underway.
 The landscape works including tree planting, garden beds and lawn installation will occur in Autumn 2022.

-A naming process of Council's newest reserve will be undertaken in late 2021.
+A naming process of Council's newest reserve will be undertaken in early 2022.